Skip to Main Content

 Best for Most borrowers Borrowers who have reached their federal loan limit

-When to consider getting a private student loan?
+When to consider getting a private student loan

-Most experts suggest maximizing federal student loans before turning to private student loans.
+You should max out your federal student loans before turning to private student loans.
 That way, you’ll have access to income-driven repayment plans, loan forgiveness programs and extended deferment and forbearance periods.

 If you still need money to cover tuition or other expenses, consider private student loans.
 And only borrow what you need; the more you borrow now, the more you’ll have to pay back after you graduate.